ttscoff/OTask/README.txt

 	$ otask "Brainstorm for the morning meeting (Bill had some ideas, it might be worth checking in with him this afternoon) d(tomorrow 8am) #hipstartup @think"

 This will create a task with a note.
 Everything in parenthesis is removed from the task name and placed into the notes of the action, sans parenthesis.
-Note that the due date prefix can be shortened to just "d," (and the start date prefix can be just "s").
+Note that the due date prefix can be shortened to just "d".

 OTask looks for notes in parenthesis, but it can also receive piped input from other applications as a note for the task.
 If you wanted to include text from a file, the output of a command or the plain-text contents of your clipboard, you can just pipe the output into the command, specifying the rest of the options as usual.